Academic journal: Electronic journals

 Some journals are born digital in that they are solely published on the web and in a digital format.
 Though most electronic journals originated as print journals, which subsequently evolved to have an electronic version, while still maintaining a print component, others eventually became electronic-only.

-An e-journal closely resembles a print journal in structure: there is a table of contents which lists the articles, and many electronic journals still use a volume/issue model, although some titles now publish on a continuous basis.
+An e-journal closely resembles a print journal in structure: there is a table of contents which lists the articles, and many electronic journals still use a volume/issue model, although some titles now publish continuously.
 Online journal articles are a specialized form of electronic document: they have the purpose of providing material for academic research and study, and they are formatted approximately like journal articles in traditional printed journals.
 Often, a journal article will be available for download in two formats: PDF and HTML, although other electronic file types are often supported for supplementary material.
 New tools such as JATS and Utopia Documents provide a 'bridge' to the 'web-versions' in that they connect the content in PDF versions directly to the World Wide Web via hyperlinks that are created 'on-the-fly'.
 The PDF version of an article is usually seen as the version of record, but the matter is subject to some debate.
 Articles are indexed in bibliographic databases as well as by search engines.
 E-journals allow new types of content to be included in journals, for example, video material, or the data sets on which research has been based.

 With the growth and development of the Internet, there has been a growth in the number of new digital-only journals.
 A subset of these journals exist as Open Access titles, meaning that they are free to access for all, and have Creative Commons licences which permit the reproduction of content in different ways.
 High quality open access journals are listed in Directory of Open Access Journals.
 Most, however, continue to exist as subscription journals, for which libraries, organisations and individuals purchase access.

 Benefits of electronically publishing include easy availability of supplementary materials (data, graphics and video), lower cost, and availability to more people, especially scientists from non-developed countries.
 Hence, research results from more developed nations are becoming more accessible to scientists from non-developed countries.